dorsahayati/logistic-regression-and-random-forest-model-for-CMSmark/README.md

 ## CMSmark Basic Models

-This repository contains the training workflow for the CMSmark basic machine learning classification models based on gene expression features.
+This repository contains the training and testing workflow for the CMSmark basic machine learning classification models based on gene expression features.

 ### Requirements